-If a parent, family member, child, employee or volunteer has a complaint or concern about our OSHC Service, or they believe there has been a data breach of the Australian Privacy Principles, they are requested to contact the Approved Provider so reasonable steps to investigate the complaint can be made and a response provided.
+If a parent, family member, child, employee or volunteer has a complaint or concern about our OSHC Service, or they believe there has been a data breach of the Australian Privacy Principles, they are requested to contact the approved provider so reasonable steps to investigate the complaint can be made and a response provided.
 [See: Dealing with Complaints Policy]

-If there are further concerns about how the matter has been handled, please contact the Office of Australian Information Commissioner on 1300 363 992 or:
+If there are further concerns about how the matter has been handled, please contact the Office of Australian Information Commissioner (OAIC) to lodge a complaint in writing.
+Lodge a privacy complaint.